Welcome to Reception!

 Have a lovely weekend

 We have had a lovely week in Reception.
-On Wednesday we all dressed up as pirates and had a fantastic day full of pirate adventures!
+On Thursday we all dressed up as pirates and had a fantastic day full of pirate adventures!
 We met up with the other children in our houses and visited all of the other classrooms and teachers to take part in lots of pirate activities.
 We really enjoyed making friends with the children from Year 1 and 2 who are in our houses.
 Have a look at the gallery to see what we got up to.

 This week we have also had our first PE lessons and Music lessons.
 The children were fantastic and all of their teachers said how well they behaved and joined in with all of the lessons.
 Thank you to all of the parents for remembering to put the children in their PE kits on Mondays and Tuesdays.